• Background

 8c.
 Now reset the print spooler and try to print multiple copies.

 8d.
-If copies failed with newer driver, repeat step 1 through 7
+If copies still fail, repeat steps 1 through 7.

 09. Select Disable in the selection box that appears.